mythology-and-legends-in-warfare

-The Baltic Crusades: Historical and Political Context
+Historical and Political Context of the Baltic Crusades

-The Baltic Crusades began in earnest after the decline of the Second Crusade, when the Pope authorized military expeditions against pagan peoples in the Baltic region.
-The primary targets were the Old Prussians, Livonians, Estonians, Semigallians, and other Baltic and Finnic tribes.
+The Baltic Crusades began in earnest after the decline of the Second Crusade, when Pope Celestine III and later Innocent III authorized military expeditions against pagan peoples in the Baltic region.
+The primary targets were the Old Prussians, Livonians, Estonians, Semigallians, Selonians, and other Baltic and Finnic tribes.
 Unlike earlier crusades aimed at the Holy Land, these campaigns were waged by Christian kingdoms of Germany, Denmark, Sweden, Poland, and by military orders such as the Teutonic Knights and the Livonian Brothers of the Sword.
+The conquest was piecemeal but relentless.
+By the mid-13th century, the Teutonic Knights had established a powerful state spanning Prussia and Livonia.
+This state was unique: a monastic military order holding sovereign authority over a conquered population.
+Running such a territory required administrative sophistication.
+The Knights, many of whom were German nobles familiar with the legal traditions of the Holy Roman Empire, introduced written law, court systems, and urban franchises that had no local precedent.

-Before the crusades, Baltic societies operated under oral legal traditions.
-Disputes were resolved by assemblies of elders, often through compurgation or trial by ordeal.
+Before the crusades, Baltic societies operated under oral legal traditions transmitted through generations.
+Disputes were resolved by assemblies of elders (kuningas or vanemad), often through compurgation (oath-taking) or trial by ordeal, such as carrying a hot iron or walking through fire.
 There were no written codes, no professional judiciary, and no formal appeals process.
 Land was held communally or by kinship groups; inheritance followed patrilineal or matrilineal patterns without uniformity.
 Such systems were flexible but lacked the predictability and central authority that Christian powers considered essential for stable rule and commerce.
+The absence of written law also made it difficult for the Church to enforce canon law relating to marriage, usury, and church property.
+Conversion required not only baptism but also acceptance of a new legal order that defined sin, property rights, and clerical privilege.
+Legal reform was inseparable from religious conversion.

 The Introduction of Canon Law and Ecclesiastical Courts

-Papal Authority and the Crusading Privileges
+Papal Authority and Crusading Privileges

 The Teutonic Knights and the Influx of German Law